fcrozatier/f-stack/README.md

    solutions, where we loose track of what's going on.
 This quickly becomes un-debuggable and impossible to reason about.
 I don't trade long term understanding for immediate comfort.
+4. The stack is **unapologetic** with concepts: I'll use the correct terminology, without hiding from math or computer science terms, and without rebranding them.
+That's because I **respect** your intelligence and believe we can learn new concepts.
+Actually, the added value of manual programming is theory building and **acquiring expertise**.
+In other words, the role of a framework should be to provide you not only with tools, but with deeper knowledge and a whole new vision of the field.

 ## Architecture